Caramel Syrup for Coffee

 That being said, I know plenty of people who stir caramel with a clean spoon as it’s heating, and it’s always been fine.
 So if you’re not comfortable with swirling, go ahead and stir.

 Another thing to be mindful of, is that once the mixture starts to take on any sort of brown color, it will continue to darken quite quickly.
+So, just like with my homemade balsamic glaze, you’ll have to keep a watchful eye.

 So once you see any bit of brown as you’re making this caramel syrup for coffee, watch it very closely from that point on, until it gets to your desired level of caramelization.